iamdhruvtripathi/Python-playground/Fart machine/README.md

 1. Go to System Settings → Privacy & Security → Accessibility
 2. Add and enable the application you are using to run the script

-3. If you are running the script from Terminal, add: `/System/Applications/Utilities/Terminal.app`
+For example, this could be

+- Terminal
+- Visual Studio Code
+- PyCharm
+- Another application you use to run Python

-*After enabling the permission, completely quit and reopen the application before running the script again*
+After enabling the permission, completely quit and reopen the application before running the script again

 ## Troubleshooting